-Those who are in authority are ministers of God, so we are to be in subjection to them.
+Those who are in authority are ministers of God, so we are subject to them.
 We are to pay tribute to them and honor them because of their position, even if we don’t agree with everything they say or do.

-Remember Paul and the people of his day were under the rule of the Roman Empire.
-It was not a democratic government and was not friendly to Christians, but Paul still recognized their authority.
+Remember, Paul and the people of his day were under the rule of the Roman Empire.
+It was not a democratic government and was not friendly to Christians, but Paul still recognized its authority.

 Jesus, during His reign here on earth, suffered under the authority of Pontius Pilate, who was one of the worst rulers of their day.
 Paul was persecuted under the direction of Nero, who was the worst Roman emperor who ever ruled.
 But, they both recognized the authority of the government and were subject to them.

-Some of the Christians during Paul’s day questioned whether they should be subject to the government rule or only be in subjection to God.
+Some of the Christians during Paul’s day questioned whether they should be subject to the government rule or only be subject to God.
 Paul lets them know that they were not only subject to the laws of God, but also to the laws of the land.

-As long as those in authority over us do not demand us to do something that is against the laws of God, we are to be in subjection to them.
-As believers, we should be some of the best law abiding citizens a country could have.
+As long as those in authority over us do not demand we do something that is against the laws of God, we are to be in subjection to them.
+As believers, we should be some of the best law-abiding citizens a country could have.
 We should be honest, pay our dues, and honor those in positions of authority.